// COVID-19 //

 Contact person at Derling Primus: Rolan Jankelevitš

 Notarial acts: Notaries implement special measures as they see appropriate and the opening hours and work organisation vary among notaries’ offices.
 Wherever possible, the remote notarisation service should be used, which enables the carrying out of notarial acts through video calls, without visiting the notary’s office.
-Not all services can be provided by using remote notarisation, for example real estate transactions and marriage contracts cannot be notarised remotely.
+Not all services can be provided by using remote notarisation, for example marriage contracts cannot be notarised remotely.
 The contact details of notaries are available at the website of the Chamber of Notaries.

 Register entries: Electronic channels should be used to make register entries.
 Court offices, including the office of Tartu County Court, are open from 9:00 to 13:00 on weekdays.
 It is recommended that documents be submitted electronically, by e-mail, or to the court’s mailbox and that visiting the court office should be avoided.
 Documents can be requested from the court office in an electronic form or by mail.

 Courts: Estonian courts, which used written procedures and technical solutions during the emergency situation, will hold more hearings in the courtroom again.
 Even after the end of the emergency situation, it is recommended to wear masks in the court, and the 2 + 2 rule must be followed.
 For more details, see recommendations of the Council for the Administration of Courts, available on the Estonian courts website and an article by Sandra-Kristin Kärner on the Estonian Public Broadcasting (ERR) website.